smazumder05/sabrina/README.md

 JSON Serialization is provided which uses [JsonBeans](http://code.google.com/p/jsonbeans/) to do serialization using JSON.

+Sabrina also provides a bounded queueing model for handling a high volume of requests, this is based on the [Disruptor](https://github.com/LMAX-Exchange/disruptor)

 Sabrina is ideal for any client/server application.
 It is very efficient and is meant for high performance servers.

 A pure Scala version is also in the works.